When Does Closeness in Distribution Imply Representational Similarity? An Identifiability Perspective: Model Class and Identifiability

 We consider input variables $\vx \in \calX$, which can be real-valued (e.g., images) or discrete (e.g., text strings).
 We assume that the input data is sampled \textit{i.i.d.} from a distribution $p_\calD (\vx)$.
 Given an input $\x$, we consider the task of defining a conditional distribution over categorical outputs $y \in \mathcal{Y}$, which can be class labels in classification tasks or next-tokens following a context in language modeling.

 \paragraph{Model class.} Following \citet{roeder2021linear}, we consider a model to be a pair of functions $(\vf, \vg) \in \Theta$, where the codomain of both $\f$ and $\g$ is a vector space $\mathbb{R}^M$, which we will also refer to as the \textit{representation space}.
 Here, $\Theta$ entails the space of all such pairs that can be generated by arbitrarily large neural networks.\footnote{Both $\f$ and $\g$ are therefore treated as nonparametric functions in the following, similar to~\citep{khemakhem2020ice, roeder2021linear, lachapelle2023synergies, marconato2024all}.} We will refer to $\vf(\vx)$ as the model \textit{embedding} and to $\vg(y)$ as the \textit{unembedding}.
-The conditional distribution\footnote{We assume the existence of densities throughout, which holds by construction for models as in~\cref{eq:roeder_model}, and use the term ``distribution'' with slight abuse of terminology.} defined by the model is given by
+The conditional distribution \footnote{We use the term ``distribution'' generically.
+In \cref{eq:roeder_model}, \(p_{\f, \g}(y \vert \x)\) is a softmax over a finite label set, i.e., a probability \emph{mass} function.} defined by the model is given by

 We will also indicate the model distribution with $p_{\vf, \vg} \in \calP_\Theta$, where $\calP_\Theta$ is the space of conditional distributions that can be constructed as in \cref{eq:roeder_model} using models in $\Theta$.
-This model class captures a variety of models for different learning contexts \citep{roeder2021linear} among which: (i) auto-regressive language models like GPT-2 \citep{radford2019language} and GPT-3 \citep{brown2020language}; (ii) supervised classifiers, like energy-based models \citep{khemakhem2020ice} and models trained with DIET \citep{ibrahim2024occam}; (iii) pretrained language models, like BERT \citep{devlin2019bert}; but also extends to (iv) self-supervised pretraining for image classification, as done with CPC \citep{oord2018representation}.
+This model family captures a variety of models for different learning contexts \citep{roeder2021linear} among which: (i) auto-regressive language models like GPT-2 \citep{radford2019language} and GPT-3 \citep{brown2020language}; (ii) supervised classifiers like energy-based models \citep{khemakhem2020ice} and models trained with DIET \citep{ibrahim2024occam}; (iii) pretrained language models like BERT \citep{devlin2019bert}; (iv)~self-supervised pretraining for image classification with Contrastive Predictive Coding (CPC) \citep{oord2018representation}.

 \paragraph{Identifiability.} It is useful to fix a pivot input point $\vx_0 \in \calX$ and a pivot label $y_0 \in \calY$ and consider the displaced embeddings $\vf_0(\vx) \coloneqq \vf(\vx) -\vf(\vx_0)$ and unembeddings $\vg_0(y) \coloneqq \vg(y) -\vg(y_0)$.
 The conditional probability distribution generated by the model can then be rewritten as